AguaClara/high_rate_sedimentation-DEPRECATED/HRS Summer 2018 Report 1.md

 **Results**: With a final effluent turbidity of 20 NTU, system failure was observed, disproving that initial excess coagulant was the cause.
 There was no observable formation of a floc blanket, which means that the smaller flocs that were contaminating the effluent were not being captured and settled out.
 One key observation was that there seemed to be a gradual increase in floc size within the flocculator as it neared its end.
 However, the unusually clear sedimentation tank raises the question as to where these bigger flocs ended up going.
 Since excess coagulant does not seem to be preventing floc blanket formation and that the larger flocs from the flocculator seem to have disappeared, it is hypothesized that the upflow velocity of 1 mm/s is too slow.

 ####Experiment 5
-**Description**: To make sure that the changes that we made to our experimental apparatus is not the cause of system failure, Experiment 1 was rerun but for a longer period of 18 hours.
+**Description**: To make sure that the changes that we made to our experimental apparatus is not the cause of system failure, Experiment 1 was rerun but for a longer period of 18 hours. <!--Restate the specifics for experiment 1 (tube settler used, etc.) -->

 **Results**: As before, an opaque floc blanket formed with the same density gradient of flocs in the recirculator (higher density of flocs at the top compared to the bottom).
 However, this experiment ended with a slowly rising effluent turbidity of 26 NTU at 18 hours.
 There were many flocs settled in the tube settler, which may have reached there before the formation of the floc blanket.
 It seems that the floc blanket formed later than it had before in Experiment 1, allowing the smaller flocs that are more difficult to capture travel up to the tube settler and out the effluent tube.
 This much higher effluent turbidity suggests that something has changed since Experiment 1, but whether the design of the system was the change has yet to be determined.